Catalog

 Systematic introduction to behavioral concepts and techniques.
 Self-management applications and behavioral assessments in applied settings serve as practical lab experiences.

-This course is a systematic investigation of the identification, dynamics and treatment of deviant and maladaptive behavior.
+This course is a systematic investigation of the identification, dynamics and treatment of maladaptive behaviors.

 PSYC 265 Child/Adolescent Development 3 Credit Hours (3,0)